Jellyliu97/homepage/_pages/about.md

 I am a second-year PhD student in computer science and technology at the **State Key Laboratory for Novel Software Technology** (Lands group) of Nanjing University.
 My current research interests include
-1. Multi-modal intelligent (Vision, Speech/Ultrasound/Acoustics, mmWave, Accelerometer, WiFi, and so on), and HCI;
+1. Multi-modal Intelligent (Vision, Speech/Ultrasound/Acoustics, mmWave, Accelerometer, WiFi, and so on), and HCI;
 2. Edge LM (1Bit LM, Sensing LM/Agent, Model Lightweighting), embodied intelligence (RL, XLA), and Physical AI;
-3. Multi-modal representation learning;
+3. Multi-modal Representation Learning;
-4. Generative model (Diffusion / Flow Matching).
+4. Generative Model (Diffusion / Flow Matching).

 I hope to build a learning and research path from sensing, recognition, and cognitive to embodied intelligence and AI agents.